 Generations Bancorp is a separate corporate entity from Generations Bank and it must provide for its own liquidity to pay any dividends to its stockholders, to repurchase any shares of its common stock, and for other corporate purposes.
 Generations Bancorp's primary source of liquidity is any dividend payments it may receive from Generations Bank.
-Generations Bank paid dividends of \$1.3 million to Generations Bancorp during the year ended December 31, 2022 and no dividends during the year ended December 31, 2021.
+Generations Bank paid no dividends to its parent during the years ended December 31, 2021 and 2020.
 See "Supervision and Regulation - Federal Banking Regulation - Capital Distributions" for a discussion of the regulations applicable to the ability of Generations Bank to pay dividends.
-At December 31, 2022, Generations Bancorp (on an unconsolidated, stand-alone basis) had liquid assets totaling \$1.8 million.
+At December 31, 2021, Generations Bancorp (on an unconsolidated, stand-alone basis) had liquid assets totaling \$2.1 million.

-At December 31, 2022, Generations Bank exceeded all its regulatory capital requirements and was categorized as well capitalized.
-See Note 16 to the Consolidated Financial Statements.
+At December 31, 2021, Generations Bank exceeded all its regulatory capital requirements and was categorized as well capitalized.
+See Note 15 to the Consolidated Financial Statements.
 Management is unaware of any conditions or events since the most recent notification that would change our category.